Relzarick/Relzarick.github.io/README.md

 i want the color to spread out from the icon but how? clicking on it makes nav perm clicking on a specific nav, hides the whole menu ~~ animation of page scrolling up/down

+i think all the errors are because im using an img need chagne it